Scoliosis, kyphosis, lordosis: Understanding the curvatures of the spine

 Lordosis

-2 Lordosis type curvatures: Cervical Lordosis , an inward curvature located at the neck (C1 to C7) and lumbar Lordosis which is located at the lower back (L1 to L5) and which is an inward curvature.
+There are two types of Lordosis: cervical Lordosis, an inward curvature located at the neck (C1 to C7) and lumbar Lordosis which is located at the lower back (L1 to L5) and is an inward curvature.

-Natural lordotic curves are essential for posture and mobility.
+Natural lordosis-like curves are essential for posture and mobility.
 They allow your spine to support your body weight effectively.

 Scoliosis

-Unlike lordosis and kyphosis which are natural curvatures of the spine, scoliosis is often considered a pathological condition, as it is a deviation of the spine to the left or right, in the shape of an ''S'' or ''C''.
+Unlike lordosis and kyphosis, which are natural curvatures of the spine, scoliosis is often considered a pathological condition, as it is a deviation of the spine to the left or right, in the shape of an "S" or a "C".

 Mild scoliosis can sometimes be present without serious problems, however severe scoliosis can lead to many complications such as breathing problems, pain or functional limitations.